Where are you from?

 Can you explain how your posts are itemized?

 I've been itemizing my outfit posts since I began writing Orchid Grey in 2009.
-The itemized list details the garment, where I obtained it, and usually, how much it cost.
+The itemized list details the garment, where I obtained it, and used to show how much it cost.
 Over the years, I've gone back and forth on whether to include the cost or not, namely because I've worked a variety of retail jobs since I began blogging, a perk of which was an employee discount and it would be against company policy to disclose what that discount is/was.
-Because I feel it's important to showcase that a unique closet doesn't have to cost a fortune, I've decided to keep posting the cost when applicable.
-As a matter of ethics, I do not disclose the cost of items bought on employee discount.
-If an item does not include a cost, it either means I do not remember how much I bought it for (I rewear things constantly and have had some of the items in my closet since I was a kid), or it was bought with an employee discount.
+As much as I believe that shwcasing that a unique and varied wardrobe doesn't have to cost a fortune, I decided to do away with posting the cost of items in summer 2013.
+I rewear things constantly and have had some of the items in my closet since I was a kid, and it just doesn't make sense to post that information anymore.
 Only items preceded by "c/o" have been provided by a sponsor or partner.

 What size do you wear?
 What are your height/weight measurements?

 If you're ever wondering how a garment fits/ how certain sizes run, please feel free to message me on Facebook or Twitter.

 I don't like your __________ (hair, style, face, teeth, feet, perspective, choice of friends, reasons for living...)